 For more information, visit our page: how to become PCI DSS compliant.

-The purpose of the PCI Data Security Standards is to keep every link in your transaction chain as secure as possible.
+The purpose of the PCI Data Security Standard is to keep every link in your transaction chain as secure as possible.
 If your business takes card payments face-to-face, on your website, or over the phone, this affects the following parts of your transaction chain:

 By complying with the PCI DSS requirements, you’re helping to protect your business and customers against the following: